5. Environment and Green Jobs

 - the UN (though joint UN programmes at the country level)

-team based at headquarters within the Enterprises Department, and represented in the various regions by technical specialists working on enterprise development, and by development cooperation experts working for Green Jobs-related projects.
-In addition, many other ILO specialists and experts, working in areas such as employment policy, employment-intensive investments, enterprise and cooperative development, working conditions, skills development, employers’ and workers’ activities, and sectoral activities, contribute to ILO’s broader work on environmental sustainability.
+ILO CapacityThe ILO Green Jobs programme is coordinated by a relatively small team based at headquarters within the Enterprises Department, and is represented in the various regions by technical specialists working on enterprise development, and by development cooperation experts working for Green Jobs-related projects.
+In addition, many other ILO specialists and experts, working in areas such as employment policy, employment-intensive investments, enterprise and cooperative development, working conditions, skills development, workers' and employers’ activities, and sectoral activities, contribute to ILO’s broader work on environmental sustainability.

 25. ILO & UNEP.
 Working towards Sustainable Development: Opportunities for decent work and social inclusion in a green economy.
 Geneva : ILO, 2012.